WeTS: A Benchmark for Translation Suggestion: Experiments and Results

 \subsection{Datasets and Pre-processing}

-To make our results reproducible, we pre-train our model on the publicly available datasets from the WMT2019 and WMT2014 shared translation tasks for Chinese-English and English-German language pairs respectively.
+To make our results reproducible, we construct the synthetic corpora from the publicly available datasets provided by the WMT2019 and WMT2014 shared translation tasks.
 We use the full training set of the WMT14 English-German, which contains 4.5M sentence pairs.
 For the WMT19 Chinese-English dataset, we remove sentences longer than 200 words and get 20M sentence pairs.
 The NMT models utilized for constructing synthetic corpus are identical to the ones used for constructing \emph{WeTS}.
 For each translation direction, the source and target corpus are jointly tokenized into sub-word units with BPE \cite{sennrich-etal-2016-neural}.
 The source and target vocabularies are extracted from the source and target tokenized synthetic corpus respectively.
 During fine-tuning, we pre-process the golden corpus with the same tokenizer utilized in pre-training.
-For details about datasets and pre-processing, we refer the readers to Appendix \ref{app:processing}.
+Sizes for the constructed synthetic corpora and the details about pre-processing can be found in Appendix \ref{app:processing}.